You may well have a clean credit file but did you know that simply owning a credit card can have a massive impact on your borrowing power?

 That’s because most credit departments assess your debt based on your credit card limit not your balance.
-Here’s what you can do to get your home loan approved.
+What can you do to borrow more?

 Why banks focus on your credit limit